Donghan5/Understanding_of_ML/linear_regression/README.md

 ## How to test?
 1. `chmod +x auto_python_result.sh`
 2. `./auto_python_result.sh`
-3. To clean .csv, .png files `make clean`
+3. To clean .csv, .png files, move each folder (c/cpp) and do `make clean`